History of the New Jersey Devils: Kansas City and Colorado

 A lack of stability continually plagued the team.
 In their first eight years, the Scouts/Rockies went through ten coaches, none lasting two full seasons.
 While in Denver, the team changed owners twice.
 Amid this instability, they not only never had a winning season, but never even came close to a .500 record.
-Indeed, the 1977-78 season was the only time in the franchise's first eight seasons that it came anywhere close to a playoff berth.

 Prior to the 1978–79 season, owner Jack Vickers sold the team to New Jersey trucking tycoon Arthur Imperatore, who announced that he intended to move the team to the New Jersey Meadowlands in East Rutherford.
 Imperatore's plan received criticism, as it would have resulted in the Rockies moving to a location near the markets of three existing teams: the New York Islanders, New York Rangers, and Flyers.
 Also, there was no facility in New Jersey that was suitable even for temporary use.
 Imperatore initially planned to share Madison Square Garden with the Rangers for two seasons until a new arena was completed.
 However, Flyers owner Ed Snider announced his opposition to the move; this effectively blocked the Rockies' relocation, as in those days a unanimous vote by league owners was necessary for a franchise to move.
 In 1979, the team hired Don Cherry as head coach and traded for Maple Leafs star Lanny McDonald.
 Despite these moves, the Rockies still posted the worst record in the NHL and Cherry was fired after the season.
 Businessman Peter Gilbert purchased the Rockies from Imperatore in 1980.
 They played in Colorado through the 1981–82 season with the possibility of moving; Gilbert's losses on the team reached an estimated $4.5 million in 1981–82.
 However, his desire to relocate the franchise to New Jersey was not shared by the NHL.
-Gilbert sold the Rockies to a three-man group headed by New Jersey shipping magnate John McMullen (who also owned Major League Baseball's Houston Astros) on May 27, 1982.
+Gilbert sold the Rockies to a three-man group headed by New Jersey shipping magnate and Jersey City native John McMullen (who also owned Major League Baseball's Houston Astros) on May 27, 1982.
 McMullen announced that the Rockies would move to East Rutherford and play at Brendan Byrne Arena in the Meadowlands (which opened the previous year), as the NHL's Board of Governors had approved the relocation.
 As part of the relocation deal, the Devils had to compensate the Islanders, Rangers and Flyers for encroaching on the established teams' territory.
 The combined total the Devils owed the three teams was nearly $20 million.